 You know what’s really hard for me?
-Talking about J. K. Rowling objectively (and on her birthday, too—she’s 50 today).
+Talking about J. K. Rowling objectively (and on her birthday, too!).
 And it’s not just because she wrote one of the most successful book series of all time, teaching millions of children to adore reading in the process.
 Not just because she has used her well-earned gains to promote so many charitable causes.
 Not just because the world loves a good rags-to-riches story, and hers is one of the best.

 It’s because she described herself as “the biggest failure [she] knew” before she sat down to write one of the most beloved fantasy worlds on paper.
 It’s because she turned the sorrow over her mother’s death into a tale where a mother’s love for her child ultimately saves the world.
 It’s because all of the first publishers to read her three chapter sample rejected her book.
 It’s because failing made Jo Rowling push back hard against depression and poverty to find her very best calling.

 It’s because she gave us Harry, Ron and Hermione, and so many of us wouldn’t recognize our childhoods without them.

 The United Kingdom is dotted with magical nooks and crannies celebrating her tale.
 The Elephant House in Edinburgh, Scotland where Rowling wrote during the day calls itself “The Birthplace of Harry Potter.”
 There’s a bust in a room at the Balmoral Hotel where Rowling inscribed the date when she finished The Deathly Hallows.
 King’s Cross Station in London had Platform 9 and 3/4 marked out with a trolley firmly stuck halfway into the wall.
 They’re little portals, really, places of contact where one might absorb a bit of that magic.